exitudio/GaitSADA/readme.md

 # GaitSADA
-This repository contains the PyTorch code for:
+This repository contains the code for:
 __GaitSADA: Self-Aligned Domain Adaptation for mmWave Gait Recognition__ The paper submitted to [IEEE MASS 2023](https://cis.temple.edu/ieeemass2023/index.html)